-Survey data collection adhered to the Standards for the Conduct of Government of Canada Public Opinion Research-Online Surveys as well as all applicable industry standards.
-EKOS informed respondents of their rights under the Privacy Act and the Access to Information Act and ensured that those rights were protected throughout the research process.
+Survey data collection adhered to the Standards for the Conduct of Government of Canada Public Opinion Research-Online Surveys, as well as all applicable industry standards.EKOS informed respondents of their rights under the Privacy Act and the Access to Information Act and ensured that those rights were protected throughout the research process.
 This included: informing respondents of the purpose of the research; identifying both the sponsoring department and the research supplier; informing respondents that their participation in the study is voluntary, and that the information provided would be administered according to the requirements of the Privacy Act.

-Once the survey data was collected, each database was reviewed for data quality.
-Coding was also completed.
-Survey results were weighted based on Statistics Canada data according to age, gender and region to ensure the sample was representative of the general public aged 55 years and older.
+Once the survey data was collected, each database was reviewed for data quality andcoding of open-ended questions was completed.
+Survey results were weighted based on Statistics Canada data according to age, gender, and region to ensure the sample was representative of the general public aged 55 years and older.
+The tables below compare the unweighted and weighted distributions of these demographic characteristics.